This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 In preschool and Kindergarten, making flashcards to practice the various things your child is learning while at home is easy and inexpensive.
 Young children also typically love school so practicing their skills at home is often a fun activity that your child will love.

-This set of red words flashcards will be great practice for toddlers and preschoolers, especially that are just starting to learn their colors.
+This set of red words flashcards will be great practice for toddlers and preschoolers, especially those who are just starting to learn their colors.

 Also, be sure to check out my free Kindergarten sight words flashcards to practice the sight words that they will need to memorize on their journey toward learning to read.